Siddhant1305/events-website-frontend/README.md

 📝 Registration Form (frontend only) with form validation

-📍 Location & Venue Info with embedded map
+📍 Location & Venue Info with an embedded map

 📱 Responsive Design that adapts to all screen sizes